inveniosoftware/docs-invenio-rdm/docs/features/customization.md

 ## Authentication

 InvenioRDM provides out-of-the-box a simple, intuitive and powerful access control system that allows for defining both access control on individual records as well as collection of records.
-If the current system is insufficient for your needs, you can customize each action supports advanced customizations to the permission system for e.g. IP-based access control.
+If the current system is insufficient for your needs, you can fully customize the permission system (e.g. for IP-based access control).

 ## Persistent identifiers